Implement a new Governance Structure for HR

 The HR Review recommended changes regarding the organization design and delivery of HR services in payroll, benefits and HR advisory services.
 It also highlighted the need to build expert teams, and the importance of ensuring leaders in Faculties and departments have access to expert HR support.
 In a highly decentralized environment, it is critical that the HR operating model for McMaster University is well-integrated and coordinated to achieve process efficiency and enable an exceptional employee experience.

 Understanding these opportunities, a new Operating Model for HR was approved by PVP in Fall 2020 and has been used to redesign how HR services are delivered at McMaster.
-The new Operating Model recognized the need for coordinated service delivery to different community groups, from employees to managers, and senior leadership.
-Efficiency can be achieved in a coordinated model which permits streamlined processes and hand-offs between levels of supports.
-Better coordination enables HR to leverage technologies, simplify processes and deliver consistent and collaborative support.
+Efficiency can be achieved in a coordinated model which permits streamlined processes, well defined roles and hand-offs between levels of supports.

 Outcome – Decentralized Coordination, Operational Excellence; Process and Administrative Efficiency; OneHR